emsesp/EMS-ESP32/README.md

 ### Which thermostats are supported?

 I am still working on adding more support to known thermostats.
 Any contributions here are welcome.
-Please use to

 The know types are listed in `ems_devices.h`.
-Some special notes

 - RC20 and RC30 are fully supported
 - RC35 only supports the 1st heating circuit (HC1)
 - TC100/TC200/Easy has only support for reading the temperatures.
-There seems to be no way to set settngs using EMS bus messages.
-The device only listens to XMPP requests.
+There seems to be no way to set settings using EMS bus messages.
+One option is to send XMPP messages but a client is needed.

 ### Customizing The Code

 - To configure for your thermostat and specific boiler settings, modify `my_config.h`.
 Here you can
   - set flags for enabled/disabling functionality such as `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER`.
-  - Set WIFI and MQTT settings, instead of doing this in `platformio.ini`
+  - Set WIFI and MQTT settings, instead of doing this in `platformio.ini`.
+The values can be set from the telnet command menu using the 'set' command.
 - To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`
 - To add new devices modify `ems_devices.h`

 ### Using MQTT

 The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/ems-esp/boiler_data`.
+The `home` preifx is the MQTT topic prefix and can be customized in `my_config.h`.
 A hash is generated (CRC32 based) to determine if the payload has changed, otherwise don't send it.
 An example payload looks roughly like:

-`{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`
+`{"wWSelTemp":"60","selFlowTemp":"5.0","outdoorTemp":"?","wWActivated":"on","wWComfort":"Comfort","wWCurTmp":"46.0","wWCurFlow":"0.0","wWHeat":"on","curFlowTemp":"54.2","retTemp":"51.5","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.2","boilTemp":"56.7","pumpMod":"0","ServiceCode":"0H"}`

-Similarly the thermostat values are sent as a json package under a topic named `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature.
+Similarly the thermostat values are sent as a json package under a topic named `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature like

-the `home` is the MQTT topic prefix and can be customized in my_config.h
+`{"thermostat_currtemp":"19.8","thermostat_seltemp":"16.0","thermostat_mode":"manual"}`

 ### The Basic Shower Logic